MortalFlame21/employeesAPI/README.md

 ## Data

+Schema and API is based off of [NeonDB employees database](https://neon.tech/docs/import/import-sample-data#employees-database).
+Follow the guide to generate more data.

-Seeded data is provided.
+Seeded data is also provided.
 See `prisma/seed.ts` for example data.
+The data creates a new department called `_gaming` having 51 employees.

-Alternatively, see `prisma/seed_tests.ts` for example data used for testing.
+Alternatively, see `prisma/seed_tests.ts` for example data which is used for testing.
+This data creates a new department called `_internship` having 50 employees.

-Real data can be used through [NeonDB](https://neon.tech/docs/import/import-sample-data#employees-database).
+The seed data have been randomly generated from [Mockaroo](https://www.mockaroo.com/).
+With each `first_name` and `last_name` being prefixed with `_` to distinguish the seeded values.

-To seed data `npm run prisma-seed`.
+To seed data `npm run prisma-seed`, this seed uses `prisma/seed.ts`.

 ## Testing

 Tests have been created using [Vitest](https://vitest.dev/).

-Tests are dependent on seeded data, run `npm run prisma-seed-tests` to seed data for testing.
+Tests are dependent on seeded data, `prisma/seed_test.ts`.

+1. Run `npm run prisma-seed-tests` to seed the data used for testing.
+2. `npm run test` to run tests.

 ## Whats next?